 How Toddler Teeth Grinding and Clenching Affects Sleep

 It seems like so many things can keep a toddler from sleeping well, doesn’t it?
-Sleep regressions can affect a toddler’s sleep; so can sleep disorders like (like sleep apnea).
+Sleep regressions can affect a toddler’s sleep.
+So can sleep disorders like (like sleep apnea).
 And we can add teeth grinding to the list of things that may keep a toddler awake!

 Teeth grinding can disrupt sleep and cause your toddler to wake frequently at night.
-The noise itself can be so loud, it’ll wake your toddler (or even the people in the next room!)
+The noise itself can be so loud, it’ll wake your toddler (or even the people in the next room!)!
 And your toddler’s teeth grinding may cause her to have frequent dull headaches or jaw pain, which may disturb both her nighttime sleep and her naps.

 Treating Toddler Teeth Grinding and Clenching

-However, if you’re concerned that your toddler’s teeth grinding is serious, take him to see a dentist.
+However, if you’re concerned that your toddler’s teeth grinding is serious, take them to see a dentist.
 The dentist will be able to evaluate if the teeth grinding is causing any major problems like worn enamel or fractures in the teeth.
 If necessary, the dentist may prescribe a custom-fitted mouth guard for your toddler to wear at night.

 Dealing With Your Toddler’s Teeth Grinding and Clenching At Home